Taija Mäkinen – Regulation of the lymphatic vasculature

 The aim of our research is to understand how lymphatic vessels are formed and to gain insight into the mechanisms that underlie lymphatic disorders.

-Our laboratory aims to understand how endothelial cells lining lymphatic vessels communicate with each other and the tissue environment to co-ordinate morphogenesis and functional specification of the vasculature.
-We also investigate how regulators of developmental (lymph)angiogenesis impact on genetic human diseases such as lymphoedema and vascular malformations.
+Our laboratory aims to understand how endothelial cells lining lymphatic vessels integrate signals from multiple sources in a complex tissue environment to coordinate vascular morphogenesis and functional specialisation.
+We also investigate how regulators of developmental (lymph)angiogenesis impact genetic human diseases such as lymphoedema and vascular malformations, and how endothelial cells and vessels contribute to various diseases.

 For more information about our research see www.makinenlab.com